 The most effective time to increase your vitamin D level is midday, when the suns UVB rays are strongest, but the time needed for direct sun to skin contact (without sunscreen) is dependant on your skin tone.
 You do not however want to over expose yourself to the sun to the point of causing sun burn- it’s about knowing your limits.
 If you burn easily, you may need to avoid midday initially, but receive longer times in the sun in the morning and late afternoon.

 To enhance your production of vitamin D from your sun exposure, ensure you are consuming adequate cholesterol through your diet.
 Yes, I did just encourage you to consume cholesterol!
-Without it, your body struggles to produce hormones and convert sunshine into vital vitamin D. More information in my book Balanced, The Natural Way To Healthy Hormones.
+Without it, your body struggles to produce hormones, such as progesterone and convert sunshine into vital vitamin D. More information in my book Balanced, The Natural Way To Healthy Hormones.